-This article focuses on the growing role of LP Advisory Committees, and suggests 10 ways to improve them for the mutual benefit of LPs and GPs.
+This article focuses on the growing role of Limited Partner Advisory Committees (LPAC), and suggests 10 ways to improve them for the mutual benefit of LPs and GPs.

 A well-run, representative LPAC can be a very useful tool for GPs, allowing them to have matters like conflicts or investment restriction waivers approved by a core group of investors who are informed and responsive.
 The LPAC can also provide a useful sounding board for other matters.